elmish/Elmish.WPF/README.md

 #### Can I open new windows/dialogs?

 Sure!
 Just use `Binding.subModelWin`.
 It works like `Binding.subModel`, but has a `WindowState` wrapper around the returned model to control whether the window is closed, hidden, or visible.
 You can use both modal and non-modal windows/dialogs, and everything is a part of the Elmish core loop.
 Check out the [NewWindow sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples).

+#### Can I bind to events and use behaviors?

+Sure!
+Check out the [EventBindingsAndBehaviors sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples).
+Note that you have to install the NuGet packages `MicrosoftExpressionInteractions` and `System.Windows.Interactivity.WPF`.